-A dirty disposal can cause an unpleasant odor.
-To prevent this, WHEN THE WASTE DISPOSAL IS OFF clean the inner side of the rubber lining in the center of the sink opening.
+Clean means efficient.
+Dirty disposal can cause an unpleasant odour.
+To prevent this, WHEN THE WASTE DISPOSAL IS OFF clean the inner side of the rubber lining in the centre of the sink opening.
 A paper towel wiping on a regular basis will do the trick.

 With the cold water running and the disposal on, toss in some ice cubes.
 The cubes will dislodge any debris on the edges.

-Once in while put in some citrus rinds.
+Once in while putting in some citrus rinds.
 Be sure to cut them into very small pieces.
-The zest from the fruit will give off a nice odor.
+The zest from the fruit will give off a nice odour.

 There’s a jam!

 First turn off the power.
 Take a look under the sink.
-In the center of the motor, on the bottom of the unit there is a space where you can use an Allen key and manually turn the motor.
+In the centre of the motor, on the bottom of the unit, there is a space where you can use an Allen key and manually turn the motor.